faisalrabbani/hdp1_3_ansible/README.md

 -	[jobtracker]
 -	[history_server]
 -	[client_nodes]
--	[oozie] – if you are installing oozie
+-	[oozie]
 -	[ganglia_master]
 -	[nagios_master]
--	[hiveMetastore] (if you are installing a metastore for hive)
+-	[hiveMetastore] if you are installing a metastore for hive
 -	[hbaseMaster] and [hbaseRegionServers] – if you are installing HBase
 -	[zookeeper] – if you are installing Zookeeper (if you are installing HBase, you need to install Zookeeper)